 |$49.95||3.3 pounds||5 options||Microfiber towel with PER backing.
 Free of latex, silicone and phthalates.
 SGS approved.||4.7

 While they have many positives, combo mats tend to be a bit more expensive than the average yoga mat.
 One way to get a similar level of performance is by using a yoga mat towel on top of an affordable yoga mat.
 Like a combo mat, this approach gives you a grippy surface when wet, combined with a cushioned foundation.

 Material, stickiness and texture

+Mat material determines stickiness, texture, sponginess (responsiveness to pressure), eco-friendliness, and durability.
 Stickiness is important since it’s what keeps you from slipping when practicing certain poses.
 Texture can either be by design, such as raised bumps, or it can be a feature of the material (such as jute mats, which are organically rough).
-Rubber, jute, and cotton mats are generally not as sticky as PVC, but can have surface texture that helps prevent slippage.
+Texture determines how comfortable the mat feels to touch, and can also affect how much traction a mat provides.